Ohio HB 486 | Limiting payday lending fees

 The argument for more payday loan regulation through HB 486

 Ohio’s HB 486 is being introduced under the auspice of more regulation for the payday lending industry.
 Many lawmakers are frustrated that payday lending stores are charging fees for services such as check cashing, loan origination and credit checks.
-When HB 545 passed in 2008, the goal was to reduce the cost of payday loans and more heavily regulate the industry.
+When HB 545 passed in 2008, the goal was to reduce the cost of payday loans online for bad credit and more heavily regulate the industry.
 HB 486 is designed to tighten regulations even more.
 Legislators are concerned that payday lending customers are paying, in effect, $15 – $25 on each $100 borrowed for a two or four week period.
 Some borrowers misuse this service and end up digging themselves deeper into debt.

 The argument against more regulation on payday loans

 While the payday lending industry is not often well received or well liked, HB 486 attempts to punish payday lenders for following the law.
 When HB 545 was passed, interest rates on payday loans were capped at 28 percent annual interest — about that of most credit cards.
 However, over the two-week period of most payday loans, that interest rate does not provide the income lenders need to cover their costs.
 More than 700 payday lending stores closed, and 2,500 Ohio residents lost their jobs.